 - The Lord of the Rings mentions that Angmar, the former realm of the Witch-king, lay in the far north of the world.
 However Tolkien placed Mordor in the South to deliberately avert the trope.

 - As noted in The Hobbit, the Grey Mountains are rife with "orcs, goblins and hobgoblins", and the Withered Heath in particular is the home of many vile dragons, including Smaug himself.

-- In George R. R. Martin's A Song of Ice and Fire, the Wall protects civilized people from all kinds of scary stuff that live in the north.
+- In George R. R. Martin's A Song of Ice and Fire, the Wall protects civilized people from all kinds of scary stuff that live in the very north of the Land of Always Winter.
 Most people south of the wall think there's just wild men and direwolves on the far side, the wights, Others, and giants having faded into myth for them.
 Seasons are also much longer, with winter typically lasting several years.

 - The Starks of Winterfell, the northernmost kingdom, are always very hard and cold; their family motto is even the noticeably more depressing 'Winter is coming'.
 However, they're the closest thing we've got to unambiguous good guys, so you could call that a partial subversion.
 The Umbers, their loyal bannermen, are from even further north closer to the Wall: however, their hat seems to be Boisterous Bruiser, subverting the trope a bit more.
 The Starks' Token Evil Teammate House Bolton, however, have a flayed man as their sigil and their stronghold is called the Dreadfort.
 Would it surprise anyone that they play this trope straight?

 - Durham's Acacia has villains heading from the north.